Hans Renold

 Hans Renold (31 July 1852 - 2 May 1943) was a Swiss/British engineer, inventor and industrialist in Britain, who founded the Renold manufacturing textile-chain making business in 1879, and with Alexander Hamilton Church is credited for introducing scientific management also known as Taylorism to England.

 Biography

-Renold was born in Aarau, Switzerland into a burgher family of that town.
-He attended the polytechnic school in Zurich, then worked in a drawing office in St. Denis, Seine, France.
+Renold was born in Aarau, Switzerland, into a burgher family of that town.
+He attended the polytechnic school in Zurich, then worked in a drawing office in Saint-Denis, France.

-Renold came to London, England, and soon after to Manchester, Lancashire, in 1873 at the age of 21 and found work with a firm of machinery exporters.
+Renold came to London and soon after to Manchester, Lancashire, in 1873 at the age of 21 and found work with a firm of machinery exporters.

 In 1879, with £300 borrowed from his prospective father-in-law, Renold purchased a small textile-chain making business in Salford, Lancashire, from James Slater and started the Hans Renold business.

 Hans Renold and his first wife Mary Susan Herford (1855-1919), were married in 1880, and had six children: Mary Katharine Renold, Charles Garonne Renold, Amy Madeleine Renold, Mary Robberds Renold (died young), Hans Herford Renold (died young) and Austen Hugh Renold.
 He married Rowena Hague Pigott (1874-1962) in 1923.